Nich L. Perez

 With Amidani, one of the children from Guadalupe in Monterrey, Mexico, while filming a documentary.

-With 15 years of experience in multimedia storytelling, creative strategy, and education, his work in the development of mission-driven media, institutional, and documentary storytelling intersects with social justice, creativity, identity, volunteerism, philosophy, mental wellness, and service-learning through media arts and practice.
+With 15 years of experience in multimedia storytelling, creative strategy, and education, his work in the development of mission-driven media, institutional, and documentary storytelling intersects with social justice, disability rights, creativity, identity, volunteerism, philosophy, mental wellness, and service-learning through media arts and practice.

-His award-winning media projects were in numerous international film festivals and exhibitions, including (In)Justice For All, Scottish Mental Health Arts Festival, Go Mental in Berlin, and Flicker’s Rhode Island Film Festival.
+His award-winning media projects were in numerous international film festivals and exhibitions, including (In)Justice For All, the Scottish Mental Health Arts Festival, Go Mental in Berlin, and Flicker’s Rhode Island Film Festival.
 In collaboration with many international non-profit organizations and educational institutions, his extensive mission-driven media work supports their causes in print to emerging media.

 He hopes to continue to share this passion for transforming hearts and minds through powerful stories and meaningful projects, unfolding the myth, one pixel at a time.